 Debut: Chapter 704 (Manga), Episode 632 (Anime)

 Don Chinjao's elder grandson, a member of the Chinjao Family and the 13th leader of the Happo Navy.
 He's a participant in the Corrida Coliseum along with Chinjao and his brother Boo.
 The three have a hidden agenda to investigate a weapons trade that the Donquixote Family was involved in.

 Once his grandfather pledges his loyalty to Luffy, Sai quickly follows suit and helps in the battle against Doflamingo.
 After proving of being stronger than his grandfather, Don Chinjao, the latter nominates Sai the new leader of the Happo Navy.

 After Doflamingo's defeat, he and the Happo Navy become, through lottery with their allies, the 3rd division of Luffy's fleet.

 - Apologises a Lot: Goes down on his knees and begs for forgiveness from a Colosseum doctor despite having already apologized three times.

-- Armor-Piercing Slap: Gives one to Baby 5 to prevents her from killing herself after she has taken seriously his dare.
+- Armor-Piercing Slap: Gives one to Baby 5 to prevent her from killing herself after she has taken his dare seriously.